bpdts/cobol-task/INSTRUCTIONS.md

 -----

 * Pull this repository to your local machine.
+* There is an index file in the [data](/data) directory.
-* Write a Microfocus COBOL program:
+* Create a Microfocus COBOL application to perform simple CRUD actions on the data.
-  - Ingest the data in the [data](/data) directory
-  - Filter the data and remove any entries outside England.
-  - Sort the data by surname.
-  - Print the results to the screen.
 * Push the code to a private repo, and contact us to get hold of a username which you'll need to give access so we can look at what you've done.